Borinquen (ship): Sinking

-The La Jenelle proved to be quite an attraction.
-Crowds flocked to Silver Strand Beach to see the stranded behemoth.
-Surfers paddled out to the stricken ship to wander among passageways canted at impossible angles, reminiscent of the film, Poseidon Adventure.
-Salvers picked over her bones, tearing away loose brass hardware and anything else of value.
-Her plates began to buckle under the incessant pounding of the surf as one compartment after another was destroyed.
-A fire, perhaps started by vandals, gutted her interior.
-La Jenelle became a real hazard in time, for it was impossible to keep people off her.
-Eventually a souvenir hunter fell from the wreck and was drowned.
-By then, the owners had faded from the scene during the litigation that follows such an incident.
-A United States Navy team cut the top off the ship and brought in rocks to fill in the carcass.
-La Jenelle was transformed into a new arm for the Port of Hueneme breakwater.
+The wreck of the La Jenelle became a subject of disaster tourism.
+People came to Silver Strand Beach to see the stranded ship, and boarded portions of the ship that were above water, primarily to wander among passageways canted at normally impossible angles.
+Salvers picked various valuable things, such as brass hardware, off the ship.
+Her plates began to buckle under the pounding of the surf, causing the destruction of her compartments.
+A fire of unknown origin gutted her interior, and La Jenelle became a safety hazard due to the proximity to the shore, which made it difficult to keep people away.

+At one point, a souvenir hunter fell from the wreck and subsequently drowned.

+Eventually, the United States Navy cut the top off the ship, and brought in rocks to fill in the carcass, eventually turning La Jenelle into a new arm for the Port of Hueneme breakwater.